Program Directory by City

 ELA-West San Gabriel Valley America’s Job Center of California (AJCC) (AYE)

-Comprehensive AJCC offering employment and business services.
-Offers employers resources, recruitment, and help to hire qualified candidates.
+Comprehensive AJCC offering employment and career services to youth and young adults as well as business services.
+Offers employers’ resources, recruitment, and help to hire qualified candidates.
 Job seekers receive assistance in assessing skills, finding job opportunities and training, preparing a resumé, and more.

 5301 Whittier Blvd., 2nd Floor, Los Angeles, California 90022